abarlukova/diets-RAG/README.md

 ## Dataset and Approach

 The current dataset is sourced from frequently asked questions about the Keto diet from trusted online resources.
-However, as the project evolves, the dataset will also incorporate information from the **most recent research papers** and studies on various diets.
-This will ensure that the information provided is up-to-date and based on the latest scientific findings, offering users reliable and evidence-based guidance.
+As the project evolves, the dataset will also incorporate information from the **most recent research papers** and studies on various diets.
+This ensures that the information provided is up-to-date and based on the latest scientific findings, offering users reliable and evidence-based guidance.

-Users can input questions, and the system will retrieve the most relevant answers, giving them clear, concise, and accurate information.
-As the database expands to include other diets, the goal is to provide a **comprehensive, user-friendly tool** to help individuals make informed dietary choices based on the recent research.
+Users can input questions, and the system retrieves the most relevant answers, providing clear, concise, and accurate information.
+As the database expands to include other diets, the goal is to provide a **comprehensive, user-friendly tool** to help individuals make informed dietary choices based on recent research.

 ## Current Dataset Sources